praveencrony/mock-api/README.md

-# Mock API Node with Angular JS
+# Mock API Node with Angular JS and Grunt

-## Instructions To Run the App in local
+## Instructions to run the app in local

 * Git Clone
 * npm install